visipedia/imat_comp/README.md

-## Differences from iMat Fashion 2018
+## Differences from iMat Fashion 2018/2017

-Whereas iMat-Fashion-2018 covered fine-grained attributes classification, this year our competition introduces a novel task, which is to jointly learn apparel instance segmentation with fine-grained attributes classification.
+Whereas iMat-Fashion-2018 and 2017 covered fine-grained attributes classification, this year our competition introduces a novel task, which is to jointly learn apparel instance segmentation with fine-grained attributes classification.
 Our 2019 dataset also propose a fashion taxonomy built by fashion experts, with total 138 apparel categories and attributes.

-For more details on iMat Fashion 2018, please see [this page](https://www.kaggle.com/c/imaterialist-challenge-fashion-2018).
+For more details on previous iMat Fashion challenges, please see [kaggle site](https://www.kaggle.com/c/imaterialist-challenge-fashion-2018), [github page](https://github.com/visipedia/imat_fashion_comp) for 2018, and  [this page for 2017 competition](https://github.com/visipedia/imat_comp/tree/master/2017)

 ## Contact